 Container deployments - Run microservices (such as Docker containers) in an environment that can load-balance their traffic and maintain container health.

-To get an idea of how AWS is used in real-world and research scenarios, visit the AWS Architecture Center or review some reference deployments below.
-These examples are drawn from AWS.
+To get an idea of how public or private cloud resources are used in real-world and research scenarios, visit one of these Solution Architecture References:

-Build auto-scalable batch processing systems like video/image/datastream processing pipelines (PDF)
+Build auto-scalable batch processing systems like video/image/datastream processing pipelines.

 Large Scale Processing and Huge Data sets

-Build high-performance computing systems that involve Big Data (PDF)
+Build high-performance computing systems that involve Big Data.

 Cloud Services at UVA